LaunchCodeEducation/skills-back-end-java/class-prep/12/setup.md

 To check what the MySQL port is set to under MAMP, check the MAMP preferences.
 </aside>

-The username and password, along with the database name in the datasource URL, should match the values you used when creating your database in MAMP.
+The username and password, along with the database name in the datasource URL, *should match the values you used when creating your database* in MAMP.
+We recommended using "cheese-mvc" and "cheese" respectively.

 <aside class="aside-note" markdown="1">
 We've assumed that you are using the default MAMP port settings.
 If you've changed those, be sure to update the datasource URL accordingly.